slittorin/home-assistant-setup/README.md

 ## Installation for InfluxDB

 1. Check versions of available docker images for InfluxDB at [Docker - InfluxDB](https://hub.docker.com/_/influxdb).
-   - If you do not want the 'latest' version, copy the version number.
+   - If you do not want the 'latest' version, use version number.
    - At time of writing (20220207) the 'latest' version is 2.1.1 (isolated with `sudo docker image inspect influxdb`).
-2. Create the directory `/srv/ha-history-db`.
+2. Create the directory `/srv/ha-history-db`, and the following sub-directories:
+   - At present no specific directories are used.
-3. For the file `/srv/.env` add the following content:
+4. For the file `/srv/.env` add the following content:
 ```
 HA_HISTORY_DB_HOSTNAME=localhost
 HA_HISTORY_DB_ROOT_USER=influxdb_admin